 Allen N. Berger, Philip Molyneux, and John O. S. Wilson (eds)

-The Oxford Handbook of Banking, second edition provides an overview and analysis of developments and research in banking written by leading researchers in the field.
-This handbook will appeal to graduate students of economics, banking and finance, academics, practitioners, regulators and policymakers.
+The Oxford Handbook of Banking, 3rd Edition provides an overview and analysis of developments and research in banking written by leading researchers in the field.
+This Handbook will appeal to graduate students of economics, banking and finance, academics, practitioners, regulators and policy makers.
 Consequently, the book strikes a balance between abstract theory, empirical analysis, and practitioner and policy-related material.
-The handbook is split into five parts.
-Part I, The Theory of Banking, examines the role of banks in the wider financial system, why banks exist, how they function, and their corporate governance and risk management practices.
-Part II deals with bank performance and operations.
-A range of issues are covered including bank performance, financial innovation and technological change.
-Aspects relating to small business, consumer and mortgage lending are analyzed together with securitization, shadow banking, and payment systems.
-Part III, entitled Regulatory and Policy Perspectives, discusses central banking, monetary policy transmission, market discipline, and prudential regulation and supervision.
-Part IV of the book covers various macroeconomic perspectives in banking.
-This part includes a discussion of systemic risk and banking and sovereign crises, the role of the state in finance and development as well as how banks influence real economic activity.
-The final Part V examines International Differences in Banking Structures and Environments.
-This part of the handbook examines banking systems in the United States, European Union, Japan, Africa, Transition countries, and the developing nations of Asia and Latin America.
+The Handbook is split into five parts.
+Part I, The Theory of Banking, examines the role of banks in the wider financial system, why banks exist, how they function, the risks to which they are exposed and how these are managed, and their legal, organizational, and governance structures.
+Part II deals with Bank Activities and Performance.
+A variety of issues are assessed, including efficiency, technological change, globalization, and the ability to deliver small business, consumer, and mortgage lending services.
+Aspects relating to securitization, shadow banking, and payment systems are also covered.
+Part III entitled Regulatory and Policy Perspectives discusses the various roles of central banks, regulatory and supervisory authorities, and other government agencies which impact directly on the banking industry.
+Part IV of the Handbook entitled Macroeconomic Perspectives in Banking discusses interactions among banks, firms, and the macro-economy.
+This part of the Handbook covers the determinants of bank failures and crises, and the impact on financial stability, institutional development, and economic growth.
+The final Part V examines Banking Systems around the World.
+This section examines banking systems in the US, Japan, China, Africa, Eastern Europe and the Former Soviet Union, Latin America, Australia and New Zealand.